Caress of Steel: Remasters

 Caress of Steel was remastered again in 2011 by Andy VanDette for the "Sector" box sets, which re-released all of Rush's Mercury-era albums.
 Caress Of Steel is included in the Sector 1 set.

 Caress of Steel was remastered for vinyl in 2015 as a part of the official "12 Months of Rush" promotion.
 The high definition master prepared for this release was also made available for purchase in 24-bit/96 kHz and 24-bit/192 kHz formats, at several high-resolution audio online music stores.
-These masters have significantly more dynamic range compression than the 1997 remasters and the "Sector" remasters by Andy VanDette.
+These masters have significantly less dynamic range compression than the 1997 remasters and the "Sector" remasters by Andy VanDette.

 Track listing

-All songs written by Geddy Lee, Alex Lifeson, and Neil Peart.
+All songs written by Geddy Lee, Alex Lifeson, and Neil Peart, except where noted.

+The cassette track listing varies greatly from the original vinyl release.
+"Didacts and Narpets" is on side 1, sandwiched between "Bastille Day" and "Lakeside Park".
+"I Think I'm Going Bald" is on side 2, falling in between "In The Valley" and "No One At The Bridge".